RyanRoberts/Vegan-Speak/README.md

-A small mobile application to help you counter-attack antivegan arguments.
+A small website to help you counter-attack anti-vegan arguments.